qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ----------

 The Style menu provides you with a comprehensive tool for rendering and symbolizing your vector data.
-You can use :menuselection:`Layer rendering -->` tools that are common to all vector data, as well as special symbolizing tools that were designed for the different kinds of vector data.
+You can use `Layer rendering -->` tools that are common to all vector data, as well as special symbolizing tools that were designed for the different kinds of vector data.